bennigraf/node-firmataOscBridge/README.md

 By running this software you can access input and output pins on arduino-boards connected to your host over usb/serial (and running the firmata "default firmware") by OSC.

 This is a quick'n'dirty hack with very limited functionality (for now)!
 Use at your own, erm, "risk".
-(It will probably be improved in the near future, but I welcome you to improve it yourself!)
+(It will probably be developed further in the near future, but I welcome you to improve it yourself!)

 Useage
 --------